Contractor Deposits: How Much Is Safe to Pay Upfront?

 Exception: Tiny projects under $1,000 where 50% = $500 (still prefer progress payments, but risk is low)

-If a contractor asks for full payment before starting: RUN AWAY
+If a contractor asks for full payment before starting: PAUSE AND REQUEST WRITTEN TERMS

 This is either:

-- A scam (they'll take your money and disappear)
+- A problem pattern (they'll take your money and disappear)

 - A desperate contractor about to go bankrupt (using your money to pay old debts)